Mrsonurai/Filed_Audio_File_Server_Python_Test/README.md

  4. run flask server :
         `flask run`
- 5. check if server is running at browser `localhost:5000/` you will get , server is running
+ 5. check if server is running at browser `localhost:5000/` you will get , Server is Running

 # How to TEST APIS